 You’ve probably noticed before how two people can eat the exact same things, exercise the same amount and yet wind up looking completely differently.
 Research shows that there’s a huge range in terms of individual differences in daily body expenditure or basal metabolic rate.

 One of the things that affects how many calories we burn every day and our risk for obesity, regardless of how we exercise and what we eat, is how activated our brown fat cells are.

 What Does Brown Fat Do?

-Experts believe that of the two primary types of fat cells human produce and store: brown fat and white fat.
+Experts believe that there are two primary types of fat cells human produce and store: brown fat and white fat.
 Brown fat has many more benefits mostly due its ability to burn more energy (calories) to be used for body heat.

 During this process, your body’s internal temperature increases and helps reduce other fat deposits made of “white fat,” the type many of us can afford to have less of.
 Certain studies have even shown that brown fat can burn up to five times more calories than other types of body fat.